What Is Chicken Meal in Dog Food, and Is It Okay?

 Every dog food that is considered animal feed grade may contain 3D or even 4D meat.
 The only way to ensure your dog never eats a diseased animal or one of its own kind is to buy human-grade dog food that must pass the same standards as the food we eat.

 We like The Farmer’s Dog as a premium option.
-They can be a little pricey, but they provide prepared meals that are shipped to your door and peace of mind about your dog’s nutrition.
-If you’re on a budget, check out food by The Honest Kitchen, which is available on Chewy and at most pet stores.
+They can be a little pricey, but they provide prepared meals shipped to your door and peace of mind about your dog’s nutrition.
+If you’re on a budget, check out The Honest Kitchen, which is available on Chewy and at most pet stores.

 Conclusion

 There are marginal nutritional differences between chicken and chicken meal.
-Unfortunately, the same concerns befall them both if they’re in highly processed kibble because the rendering and baking process destroys a lot of the nutrients.
+Unfortunately, the same concerns befall them if they’re in highly processed kibble because the rendering and baking process destroys several nutrients.

-In general, the standards for animal feed are seriously low—even allowing euthanized pets to be used as a protein.
-If you want to avoid 3D and 4D meats altogether, you can switch your dog to a human-grade formula.
-It’s typically a little more expensive, but at least you won’t have to wonder if there are chicken feet in their food.
+In general, the standards for animal feed are low and allow euthanized pets to be used as a protein.
+If you want to avoid 3D and 4D meats, you can switch your dog to a human-grade formula.
+It’s typically a little more expensive, but at least you won’t have to wonder if chicken feet are in their food.

 Featured Image Credit: 279photoStudio, Shutterstock